Lake Holcombe, Wisconsin

 Lake Holcombe is also a popular name for the Holcombe Flowage.

 Lake Holcombe is a town in Chippewa County in the U.S. state of Wisconsin.
-Its population was 1,031 at the 2010 census.
+Its population was 1,011 at the 2020 census.
 The census-designated place of Holcombe is located in the town.

 History

-The area that would become Holcombe was first surveyed in 1852 by crews working for the U.S. government.
-One crew marked all the section corners of the township, walking through the woods and wading the rivers, measuring with chain and compass.
+The six-mile squares that would become Lake Holcombe were surveyed in June, 1852 by crews working for the U.S. government.
+Later that year, another crew marked all the section corners, walking through the woods and wading the rivers, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains a few(?) small Cedar & Tamarac Swamp, All unfit for cultivation.
 The surface is generally level, soil second rate and most of (?) fit for cultivation.
 The Township is covered with timber mostly Pine, Hemlock, Tamarac, Cedar and some Sugar Birch and Maple.
 The Chippewa River runs in a southerly direction through the west part of the Township and Fisher River runs through the South East part Both of the streams have a rapid current and furnish good motive power for Mills.